 The installation of wind farms on small islets has the advantage of harnessing offshore wind conditions while avoiding demanding foundations and installation processes, which are technically critical for typical offshore installations.

-EEG started developing the project in 2008 with a rationale to harness outstanding off-shore wind conditions under onshore implementation environment. today, the development of the project continues with a confirmation of sound investment that will strongly contribute to the national economy.
+Eunice started developing the project in 2008 with a rationale to harness outstanding off-shore wind conditions under onshore implementation environment. today, the development of the project continues with a confirmation of sound investment that will strongly contribute to the national economy.

 AIGAIO Project is the future of renewable energy in the Mediterranean region.
 It is a challenging, utility-scale project with various technical, commercial and financial implication, but is also the project with vast merits-a flagship for the renewable energy industry, environment, and the Greek economy.